 Equate Beauty Quick Action Daily Face Wash

 This oil-free acne wash contains salicylic acid, similar to our Facial Cleanser available here at Exposed.
-It is cheaper 💳, but the drawback is that it may be too harsh because of the high (2%) salicylic acid content, which is enough to irritate some skins.
+It is cheaper, because it’s very harsh.
+It contains a high (2%) salicylic acid content, which is enough to irritate some skins, and doesn’t include skin-soothing ingredients that fight the root cause of acne – inflammation.

 Equate Beauty Gentle Skin Cream with Long-Lasting Moisture Lotion

 Moisturizing can help prevent acne by preventing inflammation.
-Like Aquaphor, this Walmart moisturizer contains petrolatum and glycerin to help deliver and retain moisture, but it lacks natural ingredients 🌱 such as can be found in our signature Moisture Complex – a more comprehensive, moisturizing acne treatment.
+Like Aquaphor, this Walmart moisturizer contains petrolatum and glycerin to help deliver and retain moisture, but that’s where the benefits stop.
+Instead, look for products that pack natural ingredients like our signature Moisture Complex – a more comprehensive, moisturizing acne treatment that won’t clog pores.